FEU Public Policy Center

 Executive Director

 Julia has almost two decades of experience in the fields of government, non-profit and the academe.
-Prior to her stint at FEU, Julia served as Chief of Staff to President Benigno S. Aquino III and Head of the Presidential Management Staff from 2010-2016.
+Prior to her stint at the Policy Center, Julia served as Chief of Staff to President Benigno S. Aquino III and Head of the Presidential Management Staff from 2010 to 2016.

 Julia has also served in other government positions: she was a senior staffer at the Philippine Senate from 2007-2010 and Executive Assistant to the Secretary of Social Welfare and Development from 2001-2003.

-Julia was a Program Officer at the Asia Pacific Philanthropy Consortium and a lecturer at the Department of Political Science at the Ateneo de Manila University from from 2005-2007.
+Julia was a Program Officer at the Asia Pacific Philanthropy Consortium and a lecturer at the Department of Political Science at the Ateneo de Manila University from 2005 to 2007.
 She also served in different positions at the Ayala Foundation, Inc. in 2000 and 2005.

 Julia holds a Master in Public Policy from the Harvard Kennedy School, which she attended as a Fulbright Scholar; and a BA in Communications from the Ateneo de Manila University.